JACKYLUO1991/CMNet/README.md

 # HybridNetSeg
-HybridNetSeg: A Compact Hybrid Network for Retinal Vessel Segmentation

 ## Pay attention
 Once the paper is accepted, I will disclose all the training codes and detailed training procedures.